- Main

 - Curriculum: modules with specific outcomes for each.

-- Social proof: student testimonials (video > text), graduate count, results in numbers.
+- Social proof: student testimonials (video > text > screenshots), graduate count, company logos (for B2B), results in numbers.

 - About the instructor: your expertise — not a biography, but why YOU are qualified to teach this.

-- Pricing & packages: anchoring effect — the middle tier looks attractive next to the premium.
+- Pricing & packages: anchoring effect — the middle tier looks attractive next to the premium one.

 - FAQ & CTA: address final objections and repeat the call to action.